Mazin Saga: Mutant Fighter: Synopsis

 Mazin Saga: Mutant Fighter is based upon Go Nagai's MazinSaga mecha manga, which is considered a combination of Nagai's Mazinger and Devilman franchises, with characters from the original Mazinger Z series reprising their roles in MazinSaga albeit slightly different from their anime/manga counterparts.
 Set in a different universe from the original Mazinger plot, the story begins in the year 1999 when God Kaiser Hell began an all-out invasion to control Earth using powerful giants known as 'Bio Beasts'.

-Development and release
+Development

 Mazin Saga: Mutant Fighter was developed, with additional support from ALU and Team "Saga", by most of the same team that worked on previous projects at Almanic Corporation such as E.V.O.: Search for Eden, with Satsuki Mizuno, Takashi Yoneda and a person under the pseudonym "Tommy Bon Bon" acting as co-directors.
 Kenzi Nagai also acted as producer, while both Takashi Nagai and Yōji Iwashita served as lead programmer and designer respectively.
 Artists Hidetoshi Fujioka, Naoyuki Hayakawa, Takehito Suzuki and Yasuo Wakatsuki created the pixel art, while Kunio-kun composer Kazuo Sawa scored the soundtrack and made the sound effects.
 Other people collaborated in its development as well.
-The game was first released in North America by Vic Tokai on 25 February 1993 and a day later in Japan by Sega.
-Sega later published the title in Europe on July of the same year.